G7DAO/waiting-list-manager/SRS.md

 # G7 Product Specification
-This product spec meets the IEEE 830 System Requirements Specification.
-Non-functional requirements that meet the ISO/IEC/IEEE 29148:2011 specification will be added at a future date as needed.
+This product spec meets the functional requirements of the ISO/IEC/IEEE 29148:2018 Software Requirements Specification.
+Non-functional requirements that meet the ISO/IEC/IEEE 29148:2018 specification will be added at a future date as needed.
 # Software Requirements Specification
 ## For G7 Waiting List & NFT Presale Manager
 Version 0.01 approved by BlocSecNerd for G7 Wait-list Prototype

-Prepared by BlocSecNerd - G7 Opensource Engineering Contributor on 04 / 25 / 2022
+Prepared by BlocSecNerd - G7 Opensource Engineering Contributor on 03 / 25 / 2022

 Table of Contents
 =================